plcharbonneau/consul-demo/README.md

   - `cp terraform.auto.tfvars.example terraform.auto.tfvars`
 - Edit `terraform.auto.tfvars` and set the entries as described by the comments

-Notes for multi-region demo:

-> This demo is simplified if you push your system's default ssh key (`~/.ssh/id_rsa.pub`) to the AWS regions used with this demo.

-- `reference/push-ssh-key-to-aws.sh` pushes an SSH key of your chosing to every region using the AWS CLI
-  - edit the value of `aws_keypair_name` and `publickeyfile` in the script
+Multi-Region Demo Notes:

-> The multi-region terraform code, uses a post provisioner which requires specifying the AWS ssh key name & the content of the private key (via file reference or as a string)
+> The multi-region terraform code uses a post provisioner which requires specifying the AWS ssh key name & the content of the private key (via file reference or as a string)

 - `ssh_key_name` - must exist with this name in both regions (by default us-west-2 and us-east-1)
 - Must specify either `ssh_pri_key_data` or `ssh_pri_key_file` so that they refer to the Private SSH key for the key specified in `ssh_key_name`